artur-ciocanu/launch.en/help/release-notes/2019-release-notes.md

 ### Updates

 * Libraries that use the [!DNL Managed by Adobe] host and a non-archived environment now reference all sub files directly with `https://` instead of inheriting the underlying page protocol.
-This enables you to use tag capabilities in embedded HTML scenarios (mobile and set-top-box environment in particular) without self-hosting.
+This enables you to use tags in embedded HTML scenarios (mobile and set-top-box environment in particular) without self-hosting.
 * You can now unset your Working Library.
 * The Edit Library screen now has a button to [!UICONTROL Remove All Resources].
 * The size of the click target has increased to remove individual resources from a library